RobbieDumbrell/Victual-Food-Nutrition-App/README.md

 Currently, the user can select individual nutrients to get a last-7-day analysis with a line-graph.
 The app has functionality to allow the user to change the time-frame, so this could be included in the UI.
 More customization would improve the app further, for example seeing two nutrients over time on the line graph to compare.

-- Data accuracy relies on external API
+- Data accuracy relies on external API and some foods not recognised

 Due to the nature of the content of the app, there is a very large range of potential inputted items by the user (bascially, any food and drink item!).
 The accuracy of the RDA% amounts that it returns is reliant on the external API recognising the food item, and the data held by the API being accurate which is difficult to validate ourselves!
-Currently, there is no error message if the food item is not recognised by the API, which the app would benefit from if added in.
+Also currently, there is no error message if the food item is not recognised by the API, which the app would benefit from if added in.